Algi1/masjidmate/README.md

 ## Resources

 I used the Google Maps API to retrieve the user's location and find nearby mosques.
 Additionally, I used the Aladhan API to retrieve the prayer times for the user's location.
 To interact with these APIs, I used the googlemaps and requests Python libraries.
+Image credits: Yasmine Arfaoui, Unsplash